dokatanuki/dotfiles/README.md

 ---

+## Caution
+Assume that your default shell is bash.
+bash will automatically execute tmux(tmux's default shell is fish) and exit.
+This makes it possible that default shell is bash but run fish like a default shell.

+---

 ### Requirement
 ### `Required`
 - Neovim or Vim8
-- Python3 and "neovim" module
+- Python3 and 'neovim' module
 - fish shell
 - tmux
 ### `Optional`
+- ag
+- ctags
 - direnv
-- ctags
-- ag

 ---